zocteam/zoc-tools/01coin-MasternodeGuide.md

 ![](https://cdn.steemitimages.com/DQmaeU4Fszmj86unbY2AGfQsSZuhyG1mG9hq4NKzrWysJsD/image.png)

 To start your masternode, you must unlock your wallet by going to Settings > Unlock wallet and typing in your password.
-Click on your masternode in the *Masternodes* tab, then click the ìStart aliasî button.
-A window will pop up asking for confirmation, so click ìYesî to confirm.
+Click on your masternode in the *Masternodes* tab, then click the ‚ÄúStart alias‚Äù button.
+A window will pop up asking for confirmation, so click ‚ÄúYes‚Äù to confirm.
 Assuming you followed all of the steps in this guide correctly, another window will pop up confirming your masternode has been successfully started!

 ![](https://cdn.steemitimages.com/DQmQy1Bj3x6hATj4hdEg8vYUw8SU2xT3YqAeh3YKS6NczeK/image.png)

-Once you click ìOKî on the pop-up window, you will see the status of your masternode has switched from MISSING to PRE_ENABLED.
+Once you click ‚ÄúOK‚Äù on the pop-up window, you will see the status of your masternode has switched from MISSING to PRE_ENABLED.

 ![](https://cdn.steemitimages.com/DQmTQz9P9ocQtxiSJyRYGVqCWjWMiw7YpyjqGic16vHyLiC/image.png)